gabrielhipolito-dev/Grocery_db/README.md

 # 🧾 VB.NET Inventory Management System (With Microsoft SQL Server)

 A Windows Forms application built with **VB.NET**, using **ADODB** for database access and **Microsoft SQL Server** as the backend.
 This system handles **user login (Admin/User)** and **inventory management**.

 ---

-## ⚙️ Requirements

-- Visual Studio with VB.NET support
-- Microsoft SQL Server (any edition)
-- SSMS (SQL Server Management Studio) for managing the database

----

-## 🧠 What This Project Does

-- Login system (Admin/User roles)
-- Account management with separate Admin/User tables
-- Inventory system with product catalog and stock management

----